shwetaruparel/PickAnpPlace/README.md

                   [0, 0, 1, 0.303000000000000],
                   [0, 0, 0, 1]])

-***Homogeneous transform matrix from base_link to gripper_link using only the position and orientation of the gripper_link
+2.Homogeneous transform matrix from base_link to gripper_link using only the position and orientation of the gripper_link Generalised Transform Matrix
+  ![Joints and links from classroom][image_3]

 #### Decouple Inverse Kinematics Problem and derive equations to calculate all individual joint angles.